roberts-sandbox/test-realist/drafts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 an incomplete list.
 Because this resource's representation contains no links to other resources, your user has come to the end of the application.

+We can fix this example a couple of ways.
+First of, ``application/json`` does not really give us much information.
+We'd really like for the message to describe the contents within the package so we can understand the semantic meaning of the data packet.

+#### Option 1: Include header links

+We can include header links in the server's response to describe a relation for this data that understands how it works.

+{% highlight javascript %}
+HTTP/1.1 200 OK
+Content-Type: application/json
+Content-Length: 461
+Link: <author-format-interpreter.js>; REL=JSON-interpreter

+{
+  "name": "Mark Twain",
+{% endhighlight %}

+The browser does not know how to interpret the relation "JSON-interpreter."
+Instead, you should have code in the browser already that can read that header from an AJAX call and load the script file.

+#### Option 2: Invent a new media type

+For the most part, ``application/json`` fails almost every requirement of a media type for REST.
+It merely states that the body of the message contains JSON.
+When your browser loads something with a ``text/html`` type, it knows what to do with it: render it using its HTML parser.
+If the browser receives a message with a ``image/png`` media type, it knows to render bitmap information. ``application/json`` does not tell the browser *anything* about how to use the packet.
+And, if your JavaScript expects a certain data format without the advantage of a self-describing message, then you have failed REST.

+To ensure that we have an author returning, we can invent a media type for the AJAX call to sense and handle it based on that media type rather than an expected format.

+{% highlight javascript %}
+HTTP/1.1 200 OK
+Content-Type: text/vnd.myapp-author
+Content-Length: 461

+{
+  "name": "Mark Twain",
+{% endhighlight %}

-### A REST API should be entered with no prior knowledge beyond the initial URI (bookmark) and set of standardized media types that are appropriate for the intended audience
+### A REST API should be entered with no prior knowledge beyond the initial URI (bookmark) and set of standardized media types that are appropriate for the intended audience...

-> (i.e., expected to be understood by any client that might use the API).
+> ...(i.e., expected to be understood by any client that might use the API).
 From
 > that point on, all application state transitions must be driven by client
 > selection of server-provided choices that are present in the received
 > representations or implied by the user’s manipulation of those